toddfoster/toddfoster.github.com/stt2020-epmon.md

 >> now and for ever.
 Amen**

 ### Suffrages
+Officiant:
-Officiant:	That this evening may be holy, good, and peaceful,
+> That this evening may be holy, good, and peaceful, **People:**
-People:	We entreat you, O Lord.
+> **We entreat you, O Lord.**

+Officiant:
-Officiant:	That your holy angels may lead us in paths of peace and goodwill,
+> That your holy angels may lead us in paths of peace and goodwill, **People:**
-People:	We entreat you, O Lord.
+> **We entreat you, O Lord.**

+Officiant:
-Officiant:	That we may be pardoned and forgiven for our sins and offenses,
+> That we may be pardoned and forgiven for our sins and offenses, **People:**
-People:	We entreat you, O Lord.
+> **We entreat you, O Lord.**

+Officiant:
-Officiant:	That there may be peace to your Church and to the whole world,
+> That there may be peace to your Church and to the whole world, **People:**
-People:	We entreat you, O Lord.
+> **We entreat you, O Lord.**

+Officiant:
-Officiant:	That we may depart this life in your faith and fear, and not be condemned before the great judgment seat of Christ,
+> That we may depart this life in your faith and fear, and not be condemned before the great judgment seat of Christ, **People:**
-People:	We entreat you, O Lord.
+> **We entreat you, O Lord.**

+Officiant:
-Officiant:	That we may be bound together by your Holy Spirit in the communion of the Blessed Virgin Mary, Blessed Thomas, and all your saints, entrusting one another and all our life to Christ,
+> That we may be bound together by your Holy Spirit in the communion of the Blessed Virgin Mary, Blessed Thomas, and all your saints, entrusting one another and all our life to Christ, **People:**
-People:	We entreat you, O Lord.
+> **We entreat you, O Lord.**

-Collects may be said by the Officiant or by the people together, or they may be said in turn.
+#### Collects may be said by the Officiant or by the people together, or they may be said in turn.

-Monday
+_Collect Proper to the Day_
-Almighty God, whose most dear Son went not up to joy but first he suffered pain, and entered not into glory before he was crucified: Mercifully grant that we, walking in the way of the cross, may find it none other than the way of life and peace; through Jesus Christ your Son our Lord, who lives and reigns with you and the Holy Spirit, one God, for ever and ever.
+> Almighty God, whose most dear Son went not up to joy but first he suffered pain, and entered not into glory before he was crucified: Mercifully grant that we, walking in the way of the cross, may find it none other than the way of life and peace; through Jesus Christ your Son our Lord, who lives and reigns with you and the Holy Spirit, one God, for ever and ever.
 Amen.
-Tuesday
-O God, by the passion of your blessed Son you made an instrument of shameful death to be for us the means of life: Grant us so to glory in the cross of Christ, that we may gladly suffer shame and loss for the sake of your Son our Savior Jesus Christ; who lives and reigns with you and the Holy Spirit, one God, for ever and ever.
-Amen.
-Wednesday
-Lord God, whose blessed Son our Savior gave his body to be whipped and his face to be spit upon: Give us grace to accept joyfully the sufferings of the present time, confident of the glory that shall be revealed; through Jesus Christ your Son our Lord, who lives and reigns with you and the Holy Spirit, one God, for ever and ever.
-Amen.

-A Collect for the Presence of Christ
+_A Collect for the Presence of Christ_
-Lord Jesus, stay with us, for evening is at hand and the day is past; be our companion in the way, kindle our hearts, and awaken hope, that we may know you as you are revealed in Scripture and the breaking of bread.
+> Lord Jesus, stay with us, for evening is at hand and the day is past; be our companion in the way, kindle our hearts, and awaken hope, that we may know you as you are revealed in Scripture and the breaking of bread.
 Grant this for the sake of your love.
 Amen.

-A Prayer for Mission
+_A Prayer for Mission_
-Keep watch, dear Lord, with those who work, or watch, or weep this night, and give your angels charge over those who sleep.
+> Keep watch, dear Lord, with those who work, or watch, or weep this night, and give your angels charge over those who sleep.
 Tend the sick, Lord Christ; give rest to the weary, bless the dying, soothe the suffering, pity the afflicted, shield the joyous; and all for your love's sake.
 Amen.

-Here may be sung a hymn or anthem.
+#### Here may be sung a hymn or anthem.

-Intercessions and thanksgivings may follow.
+#### Intercessions and thanksgivings may follow.

-The General Thanksgiving
+_The General Thanksgiving_
-Officiant and People
+**Officiant and People:**
-Almighty God, Father of all mercies, we your unworthy servants give you humble thanks for all your goodness and loving-kindness to us and to all whom you have made.
+> Almighty God, Father of all mercies, we your unworthy servants give you humble thanks for all your goodness and loving-kindness to us and to all whom you have made.